Question Directed Graph Attention Network for Numerical Reasoning over Text: Introduction

 Based on this heterogeneous graph, we propose a question directed graph attention network (QDGAT) for the task of numerical MRC.
 As the answer-related numbers can be directed by the question, QDGAT incorporates the contextual encoding of the question in the graph reasoning process.
 More specifically, QDGAT employs a contextual encoder, such as BERT~\cite{devlin-etal-2019-bert} and RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692}, to extract the representations of the numbers and entities in both the question and the passage, serving as the initial embeddings of each node in the graph.
 With the heterogeneous graph, QDGAT learns to collect information from the graph conditioned on the question for numerical reasoning.
 Each node is also described by a context-aware representation conditioned on the question, and the representations are updated through a message-passing iteration.
 After multiple iterations of message passing with graph neural networks, QDGAT gradually aggregates the node information to answer the question.
 In this sense, QDGAT abstracts the representation of passage and question in a way more consistent with human perception and reasoning, making the model produces a more interpretable reasoning pattern.

 We evaluate QDGAT on two benchmark datasets: the DROP dataset~\cite{DBLP:conf/naacl/DuaWDSS019} which requires Discrete Reasoning Over the content of Paragraph, and a subset of the RACE dataset~\cite{lai-etal-2017-race} that contains the number-related questions.
-Experimental results indicate that QDGAT achieves remarkable performance on the DROP dataset, currently ranked as top 2 for all released models and top 1 for RoBERTa-based models on the public leaderboard.\footnote{{https://leaderboard.allenai.org/drop/submissions/public}.
-We would update the entry to reveal our identities on the leaderboard after the blind review process.}
+Experimental results indicate that QDGAT achieves remarkable performance on the DROP dataset, currently ranked as top 1 for all released models.
+And also rank first compared with other models that use the identical pre-training model.